Nazarwadim/py-password-manager/Readme.md

                  au - author
                  --------------------------------------------
 ```
-**UML diagram:**
+# UML diagram.
 ![Here should be UML :/](UML.png)

-**Library API**
+# Library usage.
 The entire interaction interface is implemented through the DataBase class.
 The UserData class is used as the base type that is stored, but due to dynamic typing in python, it can be changed to other types.
 It is important that the UserData class has two methods `to_dict` and `from_dict`, which is its interaction interface.
 Interaction interface of UserData.
 The main component in my library.
 It combines all other classes into one single class with all the functionality.
 Saves user data in the form of a list.
-Initialization of the library:

 Create an instance of the class
     `data_base = DataBase()`
 We have created an instance of our database.